JSP Tutorials for Beginners and Professionals

 MVC was first described by Xerox in the late 1980s.
 The purpose of using MVC is to separate components into three distinct units: The Model, the View, and the Controller.
 This is a server-side implementation of a popular MVC design pattern.

-The Model is the separation of the way application data is modeled; this is the data layer which consists of the business logic of the system.
+The Model is the separation of the way application data is modeled; this is the data layer that consists of the business logic of the system.
 It consists of all the data of the application and represents the state of the application.

 The View is from the way it is presented.
 It is a presentation Layer that normally presents the UI of the application.
 It is used to display the data fetched from the controller.
 It shows the data on the UI of the application.